Victorialalaa/oahu-road-test-checker/README.md

 # Oahu Road Test Checker Script
 The Oahu Road Test Checker Script is a script written with Javascript and with Puppeteer's framework.
-This script will scan for open appointments on the [Oahu Road Test Website](https://www12.honolulu.gov/csdarts/frmAppInt.aspx), and return the location, date, time, and number of open appointments for every listed day appointments are available.
+This script will scan for open appointments on the [Oahu Road Test Website](https://www12.honolulu.gov/csdarts/frmAppInt.aspx), and return the location, date, time, and the number of open appointments for every listed appointment day available.
 ## Installation

 Install npm